mcaserta/time-series-concurrency-example/README.md

 <!-- AQi = (((T * 100) / Tm) + C) / 2 -->
 ![air quality formula](images/air-quality-formula.png)

-**DISCLAIMER:** please note that this formula is in no way scientific and it's only intended for educational purposes.
+**DISCLAIMER:** please note that this formula is in no way scientific, and it's only intended for educational purposes.
 I don't want environmentalists and real scientists chasing me around with math formulas and accusations of quackery.
-I saw an excuse for a pretty LaTeX equation and I took it, because aesthetics.
+I saw a chance for a pretty LaTeX equation, and I took it, because aesthetics.

 What the formula attempts to say is that as the temperature and the carbon monoxide percentage rise, the air quality decreases.